 Energy hardship to be targeted

-The Government has accepted the electricity price review’s recommendations on energy hardship and will establish a cross-sector energy hardship group to help ensure “energy hardship initiatives are well-considered, carefully co-ordinated and properly implemented”.
+A cross-sector energy hardship group will be established by the government to help ensure “energy hardship initiatives are well-considered, carefully co-ordinated and properly implemented”.

 Minister of Energy and Resources, Megan Woods, said she expects this group to “build on, or link up with” ERANZ’s existing cross-sector working group “which already has regular engagement with MBIE, Ministry of Social Development, Housing New Zealand, Ministry of Health, Electricity Authority, Gas Industry Company, Utilities Disputes Ltd, and FinCap”.